-- The United States is free of Foot and Mouth Disease, Contagious Bovine Pleurepneumonia, and Rinderpest. - The animals in this shipment originated from premises where bovine leukosis has not been clinically diagnosed during the 12 months preceding exportation. - The animals in this shipment originated from premises where bovine leukosis has not been clinically diagnosed during the 12 months preceding exportation. - The animals in this shipment originated from premises where no clinical cases of campylobacteriosis, trichomoniasis, infectious bovine rhinotracheitis (IBR), parainfluenza (PI3), bovine viral diarrhea (BVD), paratuberculosis, coital exanthema, malignant catarrhal fever and bluetongue have been reported to occur in the 6 months prior to this exportation. - The animals were born after the implementation of the ruminant to ruminant meat-and-bone-meal (MBM) and greaves ban of 1997. - No cases of bovine spongiform encephalopathy (BSE) were detected in the premises of origin. - The animals were vaccinated against IBR using a killed product between 180 and 15 days prior to shipment. - The animals originate from a State or herd free from brucellosis and tuberculosis. - During the 30 days prior to exportation, the animals were treated for endo and ectoparasites.
+• The United States is free of Foot and Mouth Disease, Contagious Bovine Pleurepneumonia, and Rinderpest.

+- The animals in this shipment originated from premises where bovine leukosis has not been clinically diagnosed during the 12 months preceding exportation. - The animals in this shipment originated from premises where no clinical cases of campylobacteriosis, trichomoniasis, infectious bovine rhinotracheitis (IBR), parainfluenza (PI3), bovine viral diarrhea (BVD), paratuberculosis, coital exanthema, malignant catarrhal fever and bluetongue have been reported to occur in the 6 months prior to this exportation. - The animals were born after the implementation of the ruminant to ruminant meat-and-bonemeal (MBM) and greaves ban of 1997. - No cases of bovine spongiform encephalopathy (BSE) were detected in the premises of origin. - The animals were vaccinated against IBR using a killed product between 180 and 15 days prior to shipment. - The animals originate from a State or herd free from brucellosis and tuberculosis. - During the 30 days prior to exportation, the animals were treated for endo and ectoparasites.
+(The treatment dates, product (trademark and manufacturing company), lot number, and expiration date are required.) - The animals being exported to Costa Rica were isolated from all other animals not tested for export to Costa Rica. - The animals will be transported from the isolation premises to the port of embarkation in cleaned and disinfected vehicles. - None of the animals in this shipment originate from premises under any type of State or Federal quarantine for animal diseases. - If the animals are to be vaccinated against anthrax, it must be administered between 1 and 6 months prior to embarkation.